• Skip to primary navigation

 note

-In a research study, participants given $100 to spend on themselves or others.
-Those who had agreed to spend money on other people tended to more generous decisions throughout the experiment, compared to those who had agreed to spend on themselves.
-They also had more interaction between the parts the brain associated with altruism and happiness, and they reported higher levels of happiness after the experiment was over.
+In a research study, participants were given $100 to on themselves or others.
+Those who had agreed to spend money on other people tended to make more generous decisions throughout the experiment, compared to those had agreed to spend on themselves.
+They also had more interaction between the parts of brain associated with altruism and happiness, and they reported higher levels of happiness after the experiment was over.
 Read more here.

 note

-“Learn forgive others.
-Start by truly learning how to forgive yourself.”
+“Learn to forgive others.
+Start truly learning how to forgive yourself.”

 note